-Pursuant to our by-laws, as amended, the number of directors was fixed at twelve by our board of directors.
+Pursuant to our by-laws, as amended, the number of our directors is determined by our board of directors.
+Our Board currently consists of 11 directors and it has determined that immediately following the annual meeting, it will consist of ten directors.
 The board is divided into three classes and the classes are elected on a staggered basis.
 Each class is elected to serve a three year term and is to be as equal in size as is possible.
-The terms of Joseph DeLuca, Fredric H. Gould, Leor Siri and Eugene I. Zuriff expire at the 2015 annual meeting.
-Each of them has been recommended to the board of directors by the nominating committee for election at the annual meeting.
-Eight other individuals serve as directors but are not standing for election because their terms extend past the date of the annual meeting.
+The terms of Charles L. Biederman, James J. Burns, Patrick J. Callan, Jr., and Louis P. Karol expire at the 2017 annual meeting.
+Each of them has been recommended to the board of directors by the nominating committee for election at the annual meeting, other than Mr. Burns, who will be retiring from the Board at the conclusion of the annual meeting.
+Seven other individuals serve as directors but are not standing for election because their terms extend past the date of the annual meeting.
 Proxies will not be voted for a greater number of persons than the number of nominees named in the proxy statement.